franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 More examples of binning plugin usage
 =====================================

-Further examples of the binning plugin can be found in the ``binningSetup.param`` associated with the atomic physics example and the ``compile2`` test.
+Further examples of the binning plugin can be found in the atomic physics example at ``share/picongpu/examples/AtomicPhysics/include/picongpu/param/binningSetup.param`` and the ``share/picongpu/tests/compile2`` test.